 Brand vs. Brand Identity

 Don’t confuse your brand identity with your brand.
 Your logo or name are not your brand.
 They are part of your brand identity.
 Your brand is your promise and what people think of when they hear your name.
 Consider Harley-Davidson and the lifestyle it promotes.
 Look at Nike’s “Just Do It.” and the way it challenges the audience.
 These examples both transcend the products to create a frame of mind that only they can own.
-If your brand is your promise to your market, brand equity (whether positive or negative) is your ability to deliver on it and the brand loyalty it generates.
+If your brand is your promise to your market, brand equity (whether positive or negative) is based on your ability to deliver on it and the brand loyalty it generates.
 (See our infographic: Seven Stages of Achieving Brand Loyalty.)

 Successful brand building makes customers willing to pay a premium for it.
-Think of Apple and the expectation of reliability, innovation and a great user experience.
+Think of Apple and the expectation of reliability, elegance, innovation, and a great user experience.
 That’s a tall promise to fulfill, but they do it well enough to overcome the inevitable bumps in the road.
 And there are always unforeseen setbacks and challenges.

-Building brand equity requires regular upkeep through introspection, communicating regularly with your customers, evaluating your competitors and gauging market trends.
+Building brand equity requires regular upkeep through introspection, communicating regularly with your customers, evaluating your competitors, and gauging market trends.

 Related Posts